 Tip #11 Drum Roasters Vs Air Roasters

 This tip is for those that are roasting at home or considering joining the home roasting revolution.
-If you have a roastery in your city you can visit them as request air roasted dark roast beans.
+If you have a roastery in your city, you can visit them and ask for air roasted dark roast beans.

 Roasting on a fluid bed air roaster results in a very noticeable cleaner bean that has a less burnt flavor that a flat bed or drum roaster.
 When your coffee roasts in a drum or air roaster, chaff separates itself from the coffee bean.
 With a vertical or horizontal rotating drum roaster, the chaff, not all of it, remains on the bean.